fabiommendes/sidekick/docs/intro-functions.rst

 means of easily creating new functions and using them in cooperation.
 This means that functional code tends to be littered with many small functions that are passed to other (high order) functions to accomplish some elaborate task.
-Think of those functions This is just like Lego bricks: they are simple, easy to grasp, tend to fit nicely with each other, but when used in conjunction can create elaborate structures.
+Think of those functions as Lego bricks: they are simple, easy to grasp, tend to fit nicely with each other, but when used in conjunction can create elaborate structures.

 Creating functions in Python usually means lots of ``def`` statements and ``lambdas`` [#lambda]_.
-This approach is perhaps a little bit clumsy for everyday use, hence Sidekick provides more efficient ways to construct new functions by implementing some new functionality on top of standard Python idioms.
-Those novel approaches follow from one of 4 ideas:
+This approach is perhaps a little bit clumsy for everyday FP use, hence Sidekick provides more efficient ways to construct new functions by implementing some new functionality on top of standard Python idioms.
+Those approaches can be split into 3 basic ideas:

-1) Specialization_: constrain a function by fixing some of its arguments.
+1) Specialization_: constrain a generic function by fixing some of its arguments.
+2) Creation_: provide easy ways to construct commonly used lambdas.
-2) Composition_: join two or more functions to generate a new function that inherit behaviors of both.
+3) Composition_: join two or more functions to generate a new function that inherit behaviors of both.
-3) Transformations_: transform functions to obtain new functions with slightly different behavior.
-4) Creation_: provide easy ways to construct commonly used lambdas.

 We will discuss those ideas in detail in the next sections.